Where to Catch Them

 Choosing the Right Destination

 Fishing TV shows, fishing advertising and fishing product sales techniques are full of hype and hyperbole.
-This may not be too far removed from fishermen's own perceptions of the exaggeration jokingly associated with their sport, so it is often accepted with the proverbial grain of salt.
+This may not be too far removed from fishermen's own perceptions of the exaggeration jokingly associated with their sport, so hype is often accepted with the proverbial grain of salt.
 It’s probably OK for selling magazines and promoting Saturday morning TV shows.
 A little bit of flimflam is probably harmless for such casual entertainment decisions, but when it comes to making decisions about trips costing thousands of dollars, we believe that it's a far more appropriate service to our clients for us to tell it like it is.
 So, we are pleased to provide this unexaggerated guide to where we fish for peacock bass, when and why.

 The giant peacock bass, Cichla temensis, is the largest species of the genus Cichla and is the most important sportfish in lowlands Amazonia.
 Its natural range consists primarily of pulsative lowland rivers with extremely variable seasonal water levels and often widely spaced fish populations.
 These giants are found in Brazil, Venezuela and Columbia from the Rio Negro and Rio Orinoco drainages as well as blackwater tributaries of the Rio Madeira and Branco along with a few effluents of the Rio Solimoes and Amazonas.
 Unlike several other, smaller species that have been transplanted elsewhere, C. temensis has proven resistant to human manipulation.
-Efforts to introduce these huge predators into other regions have mostly failed, probably because of a great sensitivity to cold and variable temperatures.
+Efforts to introduce these huge predators into other regions have mostly failed, probably because of their sensitivity to cold and variable temperatures.
 As a result, and in spite of its relatively widespread range, sportfishermen tend to concentrate their efforts in certain regions and specifically in certain rivers within those regions.
 Here's a look at where and when.

 Some limitations are quickly evident.
 A combination of political and safety issues have made both Columbia and Venezuela less attractive destinations.
 We operate only in safe and friendly Brazil.
 Within the Brazilian Amazon basin, three types of peacock bass fisheries provide attractive and productive angling opportunities and each of them has its own characteristics and variables.
 In every case, performance is determined by the single most important factor in successful peacock bass fishing: water level.
 The variables are complex, but we can get a good idea of each region's differences by considering the main characteristics of the fisheries.

 Rio Madeira Basin: The Madeira, like the Solimoes is a whitewater system, carrying suspended particulate matter from the Andes and is not itself a peacock bass fishery.
 However, many of its tributaries exclusively drain lowlands flooded forest (igapo).
 During high water, this submerged vascular plant material is steeped by the flood, like a vast tea bag, emitting tannic, fulvic and humic acids, making these rivers acidic blackwater systems.
 Lower Madeira tributaries such as the Igapo Acu and Matupiri provide perfect habitat for Cichla temensis, the giant peacock bass.
 These rivers are equally excellent for fly and conventional anglers.
 They are known for quantity, typically producing large numbers of peacock bass.
-There are good numbers of trophy sized fish in the mid to upper teens, and occassionally a big hulking 20+ pounder.
+There are good numbers of trophy sized fish in the mid to upper teens, and even occasionally a big hulking 20 pounder.
 This is the place to go if your goal is lots of action, no matter the fishing style.
 We concentrate on this region from late August through early-October, when water levels are generally perfect.
 The Rio Madeira basin represents a great balance between quantity and size and is a great place to start a serious peacock bass habit.

 The deeply tannin-stained waters here are unique in their austere characteristics.
 Consequently quantity tends to be lower here, but size is the key.
 The Rio Negro basin contains the world’s largest peacock bass; with plenty of fish in double digits, fish well into the teens common, and monsters ranging from 20 pounds up to world record size lurking here.
 If a shot at a world record is your goal, then this is your fishery.